-But not everyone, I've had my arthritis symptoms for years but never had issues with skin.
+But not everyone; I've had my arthritis symptoms for years but never had issues with my skin.

 A good doctor knows psoriatic disease is more than skin deep.
 The Classification Criteria for Psoriatic Arthritis (CASPAR) criteria is used to diagnose psoriatic arthritis and takes more than your skin into account.

 To get a diagnosis of PsA without current psoriasis, you must have inflammatory arthritis and meet at least three of the following criterion:

 - Having a history of psoriasis.